dr5hn/countries-states-cities-database/README.md

 This Free database does not guarantee for the complete list of world countries, states & cities.
-You can manually change the spelling mistakes, duplicates or add edit any records, which are incorrect.
+You can manually change the spelling mistakes, duplicates or add/edit any records, which are incorrect.

 Reason behind making this repo: I ran through many websites to get perfect combination of state, city & countries.